transmaxxing/transmaxxing.github.io/passing/physical/HYGIENE.md

 Let's get the basics out of the way - you should already be familiar with acceptable hygiene.
 If not, you need to start here.

 After beginning HRT you will [notice changes](../../medical/TIMELINE), like softened skin, less oily skin, changes in hair growth (thickness and hair oils), and changes in body scent and pheromones.
+Consider using moisturizers and lotion on your body to prevent dry skin.
+Experiment to find the best kind for your skin!

+You may also want to add feminine scents such as perfume if you want to accentuate yourself - a little goes a long way though, especially for feminine presence.

 ## Showers and Cleanliness